nitsch/psmove-pair-win/README.md

 The program has been successfully tested on the following platforms:

-- Windows XP SP3, Microsoft Bluetooth stack
+- Windows XP SP3
+- Windows 7 SP1

 ## Contact